Fair trade certification: Fairtrade helps the rich to a larger extent

 Fair Trade is profitable for traders in rich countries rather than those in poor countries.
 In order to qualify as Fairtrade producers, cooperatives must meet the strict standards set by certifiers which implies that their constituent farmers must be quite skillful and educated.
 However, these farmers are predominantly from the poorest countries and lack the leverage to bargain with the cooperatives.
 Corruption even occurs in some cases.

 Inefficient marketing system

 Fairtrade certified products sold through a monopsonist cooperative may be inefficient and prone to corruption.
 Fairtrade farmers should have the right to choose the buyer who offers the best price, or switch when their cooperatives are going bankrupt.
 A monopsonist cooperative in charge of Fairtrade certification may try to grow the fair trade industry for profit and not so much for the lives of the small farmers.
 At this point they are trying to increase the supply of fair trade when the supply is already far beyond the demand.

+Not fit for purpose

+Concerns around Fairtrade certification were raised by the Institute for Multi-Stakeholder Initiative Integrity, with conclusions from their "Not Fit for Purpose" report that private sector led multi-stakeholder initiatives adopt weak or narrow standards that better serve corporate interests than rights holder interests.
+Fairtrade responded to explain private standards are no substitute for public regulation.